The 7 Key Steps for Digital Transformation Success

 6. Team up with the Right Technology Providers

 With any digital transformation initiative, the technology partners you choose are much more than vendors, especially if—to return to the purchasing software example—the transformation your project supports is both broad and deep.
-The learning curve for moving from analogue, pen-and-paper purchasing workflows to automated processes built around continuous improvement can be significant.
+The learning curve for moving from analog, pen-and-paper purchasing workflows to automated processes built around continuous improvement can be significant.
 That’s why it’s important to choose tech providers who can also give your staff and IT team the training and support they need to weather the digital transformation successfully.

 Tech providers can also offer insights from their own experience to help guide you as you define your project’s goals, timeline, and scope, and thus become partners in shared success.